 Sgt.
 Elwin Cornelius Jones was born on December 16, 1917, in Marion County, Ohio, to Nelson and Gladys Irene Rasey-Jones.
 He was the eldest of seven children.
-As children, he and his four brothers and two sisters lived at 1053 Davids Street in Marion, Ohio.
-They later lived on Barnhart Street.
-Elwin and his siblings attended Forest Lawn School and later Vernon Junior High School.
-In 1931, Elwin’s family moved to Caledonia, Ohio, and lived in a house on South Water Street.
-Elwin attended River Valley High School and graduated as class Valedictorian in 1936.
+As children, he and his four brothers and two sisters lived at 1053 Davids Street in Marion, Ohio, and later on Barnhart Street.
+Elwin and his siblings attended Forest Lawn School and Vernon Junior High School.
+In 1931, His family moved to Caledonia, Ohio, and lived in a house on South Water Street.
+He attended River Valley High School and graduated as class Valedictorian in 1936.
 After high school, Elwin got a job with the Erie Railroad and worked as a telegraph operator and depot clerk in Broadway, Ohio.

 In late March 1941, the 192nd was moved to new barracks at Wilson Road and Seventh Avenue at Ft.
 Knox.
 The barracks had bathing and washing facilities in them and a day room.
 The new kitchens had larger gas ranges, automatic gas heaters, large pantries, and mess halls.
 One reason for this move was the men from selective service were permanently joining the battalion.

 A typical day for the soldiers started at 6:15 with reveille, but most of the soldiers were up before this since they wanted to wash and dress.
 Breakfast was from 7:00 to 8:00 A.M., followed by calisthenics from 8:00 to 8:30.
 Afterward, the tankers went to various schools within the company.
-The classes consisted of .30 and .50 caliber machine guns, pistol, map reading, care of personal equipment, military courtesy, and training in tactics.
+The classes consisted of .30 and .50 caliber machine guns, pistols, map reading, care of personal equipment, military courtesy, and training in tactics.
 At 11:30 the soldiers stopped what they were doing and cleaned up for mess which was from noon to 1:00 P.M.
-Afterwards, they attended the various schools which they had been assigned to on January 13, such as mechanics, tank driving, radio operating.
+Afterwards, they attended various schools, such as mechanics, tank driving, and radio operating.
 The classes lasted for 13 weeks.
 He attended radio operators’ school and successfully completed the program.
-At 4:30, the soldiers called it a day and returned to their barracks and put on dress uniforms and at five held retreat and followed by dinner at 5:30.
+At 4:30, the soldiers called it a day and returned to their barracks and put on dress uniforms, and at five held retreat and followed by dinner at 5:30.
 After they ate they stood in line to wash their mess kits since they had no mess hall.
-About January 12, 1941, their mess hall opened and they ate off real plates with forks and knives.
-They also no longer had to wash their own plates since that job fell on the men assigned to Kitchen Police.
 After dinner, they were off duty, and lights were out at 9:00 P.M., but they did not have to turn in until 10:00 when Taps was played.

 The one good thing that came out of the maneuvers was that the tank crews learned how to move at night.
 At Ft.
 Knox this was never done.
 Without knowing it, the night movements were preparing them for what they would do in the Philippines since most of the battalion’s movements there were made at night.
 The drivers learned how to drive at night and to take instructions from their tank commanders who had a better view from the turret.